strangebedfellow/nasa_api_project/README.md

 App operates on two API's, provided by NASA:
 1. Astronomy Picture of the Day: get daily astronomy picture with description.
 You can change the date using calendar.

-2. Explore Mars: Browse images provided by rovers that landed on Mars (Curiosity, Opportunity, Spirit).
+2. Explore Mars: Browse images provided by rovers that landed on Mars (Perseverence (new), Curiosity, Opportunity, Spirit).
 Choose avaialable camera and select specific SOL (martian day) to receive images taken on Mars.

 ## Technologies
 Project is created with: